Contains PR samples.

 Or why not buy a gin subscription box as a gift for your gin-loving friend?
 The One Time Gin subscription box scheme has a range of box sizes to suit your budget.
 Each box includes a limited edition gin, together with cocktail mixers, specially selected tonics and a club magazine.
 Click here to read my review of the One Time Gin subscription box.

-Gin glasses are a great gift idea as well, and I really love these green Balloon glasses from John Lewis*, which could be used for gin or wine.
-Or go old school with these crystal high ball glasses from Dartington – click here to buy from Amazon*.
+Gin glasses are a great gift idea as well.
+Why not go old school with these crystal high ball glasses from Dartington – click here to buy from Amazon*.

 And if you’re still looking for more inspiration after that, any of the bottles in this selection of gins from last year’s Good Food Show would make a great choice.
 And there’s even more choice available in last year’s Gift Guide for Gin Lovers, and also in my pick of 5 Gins for Winter.